 \subsection{Topological reconstruction}

 We investigated the use of channel-by-channel signals for an event to reconstruct event topology.
-The reconstructions were based on the data from the laser-pulse injection experiments, in order to have ``ground-truth'' values for vertex position and event intensity.
+The reconstructions were based on the data from the laser-pulse injection experiments to obtain ``ground-truth'' values for vertex position and event intensity.
 The simplest method to reconstruct the event position is to calculate a quantity analogous to the center of mass (CoM) for all channels.
 For instance, in the $z$ direction:

 where $s_j$ is the signal in the $j$th fiber, and $p_{j,z}$ is the position of the $j$th fiber in the $z$ direction.
 The center of the detector is taken as the origin.
 As noted in Sec.~\ref{sec:detector_design}, while all 32 channels give information about the event position in the $z$ direction, only 16 provide information in the $x$ and $y$ directions.